 Collapsed disc causes

 As you age, the discs in your spine lose water content and can get thinner and weaker.
 The elasticity in the outer layer of the disc begins to wear down, making the disc more susceptible to flattening and expanding.
-Because discs are responsible for spacing and supporting the vertebrae, a collapsed disc may cause the vertebrae to collide and can result in the following conditions:
+Because discs are responsible for spacing and supporting the vertebrae, a collapsed disc can lead to increased friction between the vertebrae and potentially painful nerve compression.

-Even though age is the main cause of a collapsed disc, there are other risk factors that can contribute to the development of this condition.
-Such factors include:
+Even though age is the main cause of a collapsed disc, there are other risk factors that can contribute to the development of this condition, including:

 - Poor posture